awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

    For information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.

 1. Enter the following command at a command prompt to connect to a DB instance with SSL using the MySQL client\.
-For the \-h parameter, substitute the DNS name for your DB instance\.
+For the \-h parameter, substitute the DNS name \(endpoint\) for your DB instance\.
 For the \-\-ssl\-ca parameter, substitute the SSL certificate file name as appropriate\.
+For the \-P parameter, substitute the port for your DB instance\.
+For the \-u parameter, substitute the username of a valid database user, such as the master user\.
+Enter the master user password when prompted\.

    ```
-   mysql -h mysql–instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=rds-ca-2015-root.pem -p
+   mysql -h mysql–instance1.123456789012.us-east-1.rds.amazonaws.com --ssl-ca=rds-ca-2015-root.pem -P 3306 -u mymasteruser -p
    ```

 1. You can require that the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.